fa-sharp/peek-for-ynab/web/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets that should be served directly can be placed in the `public/` directory.

 ## Astro Commands